DataDog/documentation/content/en/logs/explorer/group.md

 {{< img src="logs/explorer/transactions_side_panel.png" alt="The transaction log panel showing logs within the selected transaction" style="width:80%;" >}}

-When a start or end condition is used to define a transaction, clicking on a transaction group in the list opens the transaction group side panel from which you can:
+When a start or end condition is used to define a transaction, click on a transaction group in the list to open the transaction group side panel, from which you can:

 - Access the transactions within that transaction group in sequence
 - Access all logs within each transaction